Assoc. Prof. Ma. Ninia I. Calaca, PhD, of the College...

 Master of Philosophy, major in Development Studies

 Inst.
-Enzo Gabriel L. Castillon, MSDS
+Enzo Gabriel L. Castillon, MDS

 Master of Science in Data Science